 - Other types of legal and/or financial obligations

-On top of all the documents you provide, your lender will order a home appraisal of your property.
-An appraisal proves the property has sustainable income-producing potential and ensures that you have adequate equity to complete the refinance.
+On top of all the documents you provide, your lender will order a home appraisal of your investment property.
+An appraisal proves the property has sustainable income-producing potential and ensures that you have adequate equity to qualify for the refinance.

-- Closing costs.
-You’ll have closing costs when refinancing an investment property.
+Finally, you’ll have closing costs when refinancing an investment property.
 Expect to pay origination fees, appraisal fees and title insurance fees, among other costs.
-You may qualify for a no-closing cost refinance, but keep in mind your lender will either increase your interest rate or loan amount to cover those costs, so it’s not free money.
+Total closing costs can range from 2% to 6% of your loan amount.